Editorial

 Shoreditch transformed from industrial wasteland to creative capital over the past two decades.
 The neighborhood now hosts some of London's most ambitious bars, where cocktail innovation meets genuine hospitality.

 We've mapped an 11-bar route covering three distinct zones: the rooftop aperitivo scene around Curtain Road, the wine and cocktail corridor on Redchurch Street, and the late-night warehouse venues near Brick Lane.
 Plan for six to eight hours.
+For a curated neighbourhood overview beyond the crawl format, read our dedicated guide to the best bars in Shoreditch and best bars in Hackney.

 Early Evening: Curtain Road and Old Street